tpecot/Annotater/README.md

 A video tutorial that shows how to annotate regions with Annotater is available here:<br />
 https://youtu.be/JGPAz1Lrh3k<br />

-A video tutorial showing how to associate markers with nuclei with Annotater is available here:<br />
+A video tutorial showing how to associate markers with nuclei through Annotater is available here:<br />
 https://youtu.be/fMliJoXyWbI<br />

 A video tutorial that shows how to batch process (marker identification and feature extraction) with Annotater is available here:<br />